nicholas-mainardi/NAXiPP/README.md

-# NAnoXiPP
+# NAXiPP
-NAnoXiPP - Not ANOther X509 ImProper Parser - is an automatically generated LL(*) parser for X.509 digital certificates.
+NAXiPP - Not Another X509 imProper Parser - is an automatically generated LL(*) parser for X.509 digital certificates.
 The parser is generated, starting from a predicated grammar, by the ANTLR 3.5 parser generator tool.
 The C backend of ANTLR 3.5 is employed.
 Because of design choices, the